Kuwait Ground [OKKK_GND]

 GMC Controller: "KAC343, push and start approved facing south on Taxiway W1, runway 33L."

-Once the push back clearance has been issued the GMC Controller should ensure the Departure List is updated accordingly to provide all controllers with additional situational awareness.
+Once the pushback clearance has been issued the GMC Controller should ensure the Departure List is updated accordingly to provide all controllers with additional situational awareness.

 Pushback Clearances must only be issued when it is safe to do so and the area into which the aircraft has been cleared to push to is clear of all obstructions.